JasperFx/marten/README.md

 Before getting started you will need the following in your environment:

-* Access to a Postgresql **9.5+** database.
+* Access to a PostgreSQL **9.5+** database.
 * An environment variable of `marten_testing_database` set to the connection string for the database you want to use as a testbed.
-(See the [Npgsql documentation](http://www.npgsql.org/doc/connection-string-parameters.html) for more information about postgresql connection strings )
+(See the [Npgsql documentation](http://www.npgsql.org/doc/connection-string-parameters.html) for more information about PostgreSQL connection strings )
-* You will also need to enable the PLV8 extension inside of Postgresql for running Javascript stored procedures for the nascent projection support.
+* You will also need to enable the PLV8 extension inside of PostgreSQL for running JavaScript stored procedures for the nascent projection support.
 See
 [this link](http://www.postgresonline.com/journal/archives/360-PLV8-binaries-for-PostgreSQL-9.5-windows-both-32-bit-and-64-bit.html) for pre-built binaries for PLV8 running on Windows
-* Ensure you have installed [.Net Core SDK 2.0](https://www.microsoft.com/net/download/core)
+* Ensure you have installed [.NET Core SDK 2.0](https://www.microsoft.com/net/download/core)
 * Once you have the codebase and the connection string file, run the rake script or use the dotnet CLI to restore and build the solution.

 You are now ready to contribute to Marten.